kourtbailey/petpals2/README.md

   1. Creating a repo for the application
   2. Preparing the repo with additional configuration files (`Procfile` and `requirements.txt`)
-  3. Creating the Heroku application
+  3. Creating the Heroku application and provisioning a database
-  4. Preparing the Heroku database
+  4. Configuring the Heroku deployment

 #### Part 1: Create a New Repo